catseye/Chrysoberyl/article/Musical Compositions.md

 Middle Period
 -------------

-*   common: composed-on: Amiga 500
+*   common composed-on: Amiga 500
-*   common: using-software: MED
+*   common using-software: MED

 Where there is an MP3 available, it has been converted from the MED file using xmp (or modplug123) and lame.